k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 As a result, the **Nullability Percentage** property is added to the field's properties when the its calculated value is above the threshold.

 For example, when 30% of the values in a certain field are null, the Nullability Percentage property will be added to this field with the value = 0.3.
-But when it's 20% or less, this property will not be added.
+However, when 20% or less of the values in a certain field are null, then this property will not be added.